akullpp/awesome-java/README.md

 * [Hystrix](https://github.com/Netflix/Hystrix) - Latency and Fault Tolerance for Distributed Systems.
 * [JGroups](http://www.jgroups.org/) - Toolkit for reliable messaging and creating clusters whose nodes can send messages to each other.
 * [Quasar](http://www.paralleluniverse.co/quasar/) - Lightweight threads and actors for the JVM.

+## Distributed Databases

+*Databases in a distributed system that appear to applications as a single data source.*

+* [Apache Cassandra](http://cassandra.apache.org) - Apache Cassandra is a distributed column-oriented database providing high availability with no single point of failure.
+* [Apache HBase](http://hbase.apache.org) - Apache HBase is the Hadoop database, a distributed, scalable, big data store.

 ## Distribution